Updated June 2, 2023

-- INT – Standard sized integer whose signed range is less than BIGINT but default size width up to 255.
+- INT – Standard-sized integer whose signed range is less than BIGINT but with default size width up to 255.

-- BIGINT – Large-sized integer having maximum size width up to 255.
+- BIGINT – Large-sized integer having maximum size width of up to 255.

-- DECIMAL – Fixed or Static point integer where its default value size is 10 and defines as (p,q) where q denotes the number of digits to be provided to the right of the decimal point.
-But q ranges 0-p and has 0 as the default value.
+- DECIMAL – Fixed or Static point integer whose default value size is 10 and defines as (p,q) where q denotes the number of digits to be provided to the right of the decimal point.
+But q ranges from 0-p and has 0 as the default value.

 - BIT- Specifies BIT size as the number of bits per value in a field that can hold values in the range of 1 to 64

 - BOOL – If 0, then FALSE, and if 1, i.e., non-zero values, then TRUE

 - BOOLEAN – Identical to BOOL

 MySQL uses the BIT data type to store the bit values and numeric types.
 But except for the BIT type, the Numeric types can be signed or unsigned.
 The unsigned option makes MySQL prohibit the negative values for the table column.
 Whereas for the signed or ZeroFill option, MySQL will instantly add the unsigned attribute to the table column.

 MySQL supports Numeric types of typical data types for bit values, integers, decimals, floating numbers, and fixed-point numbers.
 When defined for the columns in the table, these data types will then demonstrate the values of data to be inserted in the database table and with their respective length size.

 The numeric type holds exact or approximate types of values: